Wayne State University: History

-In 1933, the Detroit Board of Education voted to unify the colleges it ran into one university.
+In 1933, the Detroit Board of Education voted to unify its colleges into a university.
 In January 1934, that institution was officially named Wayne University, taking its name from Wayne County (in which both the university and the city of Detroit reside), which was itself named after Revolutionary War Major-General Anthony Wayne.

-Continuing to grow, Wayne University added its School of Social Work in 1935, and the School of Business Administration in 1946.

-Wayne University was renamed Wayne State University in 1956 and the institution became a constitutionally mandated university by a popularly adopted amendment to the Michigan Constitution in 1959.
+Wayne University added a School of Social Work in 1935, and the School of Business Administration in 1946.
+Wayne University was renamed Wayne State University in 1956 and the institution became mandated by an amendment to the Michigan Constitution in 1959.
 The Wayne State University Board of Governors created the Institute of Gerontology in 1965 in response to a State of Michigan mandate.
 The institute's primary mission in that era was to engage in research, education and service in the field of aging.

-Wayne State University grew again in 1973 with the addition of the College of Lifelong Learning.
-In 1985, the School of Fine and the Performing Arts, and the College of Urban, Labor, and Metropolitan Affairs grew the university further.
+Wayne State University in 1973 added the College of Lifelong Learning.
+In 1985, the School of Fine and the Performing Arts, and the College of Urban, Labor and Metropolitan Affairs further grew the university.

-In the early 21st century, WSU constructed several new buildings, including the Integrative Biosciences Center (IBio), a 207000 sqft facility for interdisciplinary work in the biosciences.
+In the early 21st century, WSU constructed the Integrative Biosciences Center (IBio), a 207000 sqft facility for interdisciplinary work in the biosciences.
 More than 500 researchers, staff and principal investigators work out of the building, which opened in 2016.

-On June 5, 2013, the Board of Governors unanimously elected M. Roy Wilson as Wayne State's 12th president.
-He was sworn in on August 1, 2013.

-In 2015, WSU bestowed its first posthumous honorary doctorate degree on Viola Liuzzo.

-In 2015, the School of Business administration was renamed the Mike Ilitch School of Business.
-The name was changed in recognition of a $40 million grant from Mike and Marian Ilitch.
-This gift was used toward building a new business school facility in Detroit, which opened in late August 2018 in The District Detroit.
+In 2013, M. Roy Wilson became Wayne State's 12th president.
+In 2018, the new Mike Ilitch School of Business facility opened in The District Detroit.

+Campus

+Wayne State's main campus in Detroit encompasses 203 acre of landscaped walkways and gathering spots linking over 100 education and research buildings.
+The campus is urban and features many architecturally significant buildings, including the Helen L. DeRoy Auditorium, the Education Building, the Maccabees Building, Old Main, McGregor Memorial Conference Center, Chatsworth Suites, IBio, STEM Innovation Learning Center, M. Roy Wilson State Hall, Hilberry Gateway and the Gretchen Valade Jazz Center.
+Many buildings have been designed by notable architects such as Albert Kahn and Minoru Yamasaki.

+Wayne State University is located in Midtown Detroit near many notable institutions and attractions.
+The Cass Corridor is one of the university's notable surroundings.
+Many events have taken place on or near the campus as a result of its unique location.

+Tom Adams Field

+Tom Adams Field is a 6,000-seat football stadium located on the campus.
+It is primarily used for Wayne State Warriors football of the Great Lakes Intercollegiate Athletic Conference, a Division II conference of the National Collegiate Athletic Association.

+The field was named after Thomas B. Adams, a 1944 graduate and football and track athlete who later served on as a board member at WSU.
+Due to his athletic, military and business achievements, the Wayne State football field was named in honor of him in 2003.
+A new 35-foot video board was installed in August 2015.
+The eight-lane Lowell Blanchard Track, located in the stadium, was first installed in 2006.
+Mondo surfacing was added to the track in 2011.